 Task Market monitoring of trading activity in wholesale energy markets to detect and prevent trading based on inside information and market manipulation according to Article 7 of REMIT, in cooperation with NRAs, on the basis of data collected in accordance with the REMIT implementing acts, and establishment, further development and operation of the Agency's market surveillance solution to perform its market monitoring activity Legal basis Article 7 and 8 of Reg.
 (EU) 1227/2011 Overview (status) Monitoring methodologies under development.
 On-going review of notified cases.
 Objectives and Outputs Market Monitoring of the data collected according to Article 8 of Reg.
 (EU) 1227/2011.
 Increased integrity and transparency of wholesale energy markets.
 Detection of abusive practices.
-Performance indicators and targets (deadlines) 75% of alerts assessed in a preliminary initial assessment (PIA) AND 75% of PIAs reviewed.
-Staff 14 FTE Risks Quality of the monitoring depends on the quality of the data received.
+A revised market monitoring strategy is being developed in line with the limited resources available to the Agency.
+Performance indicators and targets (deadlines) The performance indicators and targets will be defined once the revised market monitoring strategy is developed.
+Staff 4 FTE + 0.5 FTE short/long-term Risks Quality of the monitoring depends on the quality of the data received.
 Limited resources for market monitoring in EU NRAs.

 Task Coordination of NRAs and other relevant authorities, including at the regional level, without prejudice to their responsibilities, aiming to promote best practices for the implementation of REMIT and to ensure that NRAs carry out their tasks under REMIT in a coordinated and consistent way, including the update of the Agency's guidance on the application of REMIT definitions, and coordination of NRAs' investigation activities on cross-border market abuse instances Legal basis Article 16(1) of Reg.
-(EU) 1227/2011 Overview (status) Ongoing Objectives and Outputs To aim at ensuring that NRAs and other relevant authorities carry out their tasks under REMIT in a coordinated and consistent way, including the update of the Agency's guidance on the application of REMIT definitions and coordination of NRAs' investigation activities on cross-border market abuse instances.
+(EU) 1227/2011 Overview (status) Ongoing

+Objectives and Outputs To aim at ensuring that NRAs and other relevant authorities carry out their tasks under REMIT in a coordinated and consistent way, including the update of the Agency's guidance on the application of including the update of the Agency's guidance on the application of REMIT definitions and coordination of NRAs' investigation activities on cross-border market abuse instances.
 Publication of Agency Guidance as required.
 Coordination of investigation of alleged cross-border market abuse instances as required.
-Performance indicators and targets (deadlines) 80% of cross-border investigatory groups established within 30 working days of the reviewed initial assessment referrals to relevant NRAs and other relevant authorities.
-Staff 3 FTEs Risks Risk of leakage of highly sensitive trade data if adequate security measures are not in place.
+A revised market monitoring strategy is being developed in line with the limited resources available to the Agency.
+Performance indicators and targets (deadlines) The performance indicators and targets will be defined once the revised market monitoring strategy is developed.
+Staff 2 FTEs Risks Risk of leakage of highly sensitive trade data if adequate security measures are not in place.

 Task Cooperation with NRAs, ESMA, competent national financial market authorities and other authorities and with supervisory authorities, international organisations and the administrations of third countries with the aim of ensuring that a coordinated approach is taken to the enforcement of market abuse rules where actions relate to one or more wholesale energy products which are financial instruments to which Article 9 of Directive 2003/6/EC applies and also to one or more wholesale energy products to which Articles 3, 4 and 5 of REMIT applies according to Article 1(3) of REMIT Legal basis Articles 1(3), 10, 16 of Reg.
-(EU) 1227/2011

-Overview (status) Ongoing Objectives and Outputs Cooperation on the basis of Memoranda of Understanding (MoUs); Coordination of investigation of alleged cross-border market abuse instances as required.
+(EU) 1227/2011 Overview (status) Ongoing Objectives and Cooperation on the basis of Memoranda of Understanding (MoUs); Outputs Coordination of investigation of alleged cross-border market abuse instances as required.
 Promotion of best practices for the implementation of REMIT.
-Performance indicators and targets (deadlines) Conclusion of MoUs with relevant authorities and implementation of the MoUs in practice through regular meetings with the relevant authorities.
-Staff 3 FTEs Risks Risk of leakage of highly sensitive trade data if adequate security measures are not in place.
+Performance indicators and Conclusion of MoUs with relevant authorities and implementation of the MoUs in practice through regular meetings with the relevant 86

+targets (deadlines) authorities.

+Staff 2 FTEs

+Risks Risk of leakage of highly sensitive trade data if adequate security measures are not in place.